Zhiga1234/online-store/README.md

 ## Bonus Task
 One user has only 1 chance to pass the quiz!

-1. Timed Quizzes (
+1. Timed Quizzes (The quiz is given 5 minutes) (10 questions)
 2. Social Sharing: Facebook , Twitter